Sjoerd39/bigger-tree/content/about.md

   - BiggeR TRee
 ---

 Hello!
 My name is Sjoerd Dikkerboom.
-Currently I'm employed at the municipality of Nijmegen (the Netherlands) as a Researcher.
+Currently I'm living in Beijing, China.
+In my work I specialize in quantitative research and data science.
 I have a masters degree both in Sociology and Urban Geography.
-In my work I specialize in quantitative research and data science.
 In my free time i'm learning chinese with some succes: 你好，我的中文名字是大树 =).
 And sometimes i like to tinker with R and write about it here. <br></br>
 And this is me =) :

 ![](ik.jpg)